HOW TO ROAD TRIP AUSTRALIA

 No ultimate Australian road trip bucket list would be complete without The Great Ocean Road.

-If you are planning a road trip in Australia, The Great Ocean Road in Victoria, is one of the top Road Trips and one of the best scenic drives in Australia.
+If you are planning an Australian road trip, The Great Ocean Road in Victoria is one of the top Road Trips and one of the best scenic drives in Australia.

 The stretch of 243 kms of beach along the road from Torquay (1.5 hours from Melbourne city) all the way to Allansford (10 mins from Warrnambool).